Crazys-Corner/ApplyHook/README.md

 ## What is it?

-ApplyHook is an Open Source application software written in PHP, JS & Bootstrap.
-It is perfect for game server owners to hire their staff teams, development teams and managers.
+ApplyHook is a free and Open Source web-app used for Game Server Applications to help server owners with hiring staff teams!
+It is written in PHP, Vanilla JS, Bootstrap 5 and of course, HTML

 ## Features